Published by Blue Grid Media • Updated for 2026 • 19 min read

 8. Check the "Charge Status" Column Weekly

 Make it a habit to review the Charge Status column in your leads dashboard every week.
 This column tells you whether each lead was charged, credited, or is pending review.
-Tracking this data over time helps you identify patterns — for example, if you are seeing a spike in spam calls from a particular area code, that might indicate a larger issue worth raising with Google Support.
+Tracking this data over time helps you spot patterns.
+For example, if you are seeing a spike in spam calls from a particular area code, that might indicate a larger issue worth raising with Google Support.

 Common Mistakes Contractors Make with Disputes

-After managing LSA accounts across dozens of home service businesses, we see the same mistakes repeatedly.
-Avoiding these will immediately improve your credit recovery rate.
+After managing LSA accounts across dozens of home service businesses, we see the same mistakes over and over.
+The good news?
+They are all easy to fix once you know what to watch for.

 Mistake 1: Never Disputing Anything

 This is by far the most common issue.
 The majority of LSA advertisers never rate a single lead.
-They treat the charges as a cost of doing business.
+They treat the charges as a cost of doing business and move on.
 Over the course of a year, this can mean thousands of dollars in unrecovered charges for leads that were clearly invalid.
-If you are spending money on LSA, lead rating should be part of your weekly operations, not an afterthought.
+If you are spending money on LSA, lead rating should be part of your weekly operations, not something you "get around to eventually."

 Mistake 2: Only Disputing Bad Leads

 Rating only the leads you are unhappy with gives the AI a skewed data set.
 It sees you complaining about some leads but has no positive signal about what a good lead looks like for your business.
-Rating all leads — satisfied and dissatisfied — gives the algorithm the full picture it needs to improve your lead quality over time.
+Rating all leads, both satisfied and dissatisfied, gives the algorithm the full picture it needs to improve your lead quality over time.

 Mistake 3: Waiting Until the End of the Month

 Batching all your ratings at the end of the month means you are working from memory, which leads to less accurate descriptions and category selections.
 It also delays the AI's learning.
-Rate leads within 24 to 48 hours for the best results.
+We get it, you are busy running a business.
+But rate leads within 24 to 48 hours for the best results.
+Your future self (and your bank account) will thank you.

 Mistake 4: Using the Wrong Category